Dundalk: Independence

 The Anglo-Irish Treaty turned Dundalk, once again, into a frontier town.
-Aiken's Fourth Northern Division continued a guerrilla campaign against the new Northern Ireland government and its Ulster Special Constabulary, with sectarian attacks and reprisals carried out by both sides.
 In the new Irish Free State, the split over the treaty led to the Irish Civil War.
 Before the outbreak of hostilities, Éamon de Valera toured Ireland making a series of anti-treaty speeches.
-In the Market Square on 2 April 1922, before a large crowd, he said that those who had negotiated the treaty "had run across to Lloyd George to be spanked like little boys."
-Aiken attempted to keep his division neutral during the split over the treaty but events in Dublin overtook his border war.
+He visited Dundalk on 2 April 1922 and before a large crowd in the Market Square, he said that those who had negotiated the treaty "had run across to Lloyd George to be spanked like little boys".

-On 16 July 1922, Aiken and all of the anti-treaty elements among his men were arrested and imprisoned at Dundalk military barracks and Dundalk Gaol in a surprise move by the pro-treaty Fifth Northern Division, now part of the National Army.
-Eleven days later, anti-treaty 'Irregulars' blew a hole in the outer wall of the gaol, freeing Aiken and his men.
-At 4am on 14 August, Aiken led an attack on the barracks that resulted in its capture with five National Army and two Irregular soldiers killed.
+Frank Aiken attempted to keep his division neutral during the split over the treaty but on 16 July 1922, Aiken and all of the anti-treaty elements among his men were arrested and imprisoned at Dundalk military barracks and Dundalk Gaol in a surprise move by the pro-treaty Fifth Northern Division, now part of the National Army.
+On 27 July, anti-treaty 'Irregulars' blew a hole in the outer wall of the gaol, freeing Aiken and his men.
+On 14 August, Aiken led an attack on the barracks that resulted in its capture with five National Army and two Irregular soldiers killed.
 Aiken's men killed another dozen National Army soldiers in guerrilla attacks before the town was retaken without resistance on 26 August.
 Before withdrawing, Aiken called for a truce at a meeting in the centre of Dundalk.

 From that point, north Louth ceased to be an area of strategic importance in the war.
-Guerrilla attacks continued—mainly acts of sabotage, particularly against the railway.
+Guerrilla attacks continued—mostly acts of sabotage, particularly against the railway.
 In January 1923, six anti-treaty prisoners were executed by firing squad in Dundalk for bearing arms against the state.